Legal Clauses Every Online Education Platform Must Include

 -

-Bonus: Add a “no refund” policy for downloadable or digital-only products if legally permitted.
+A “no refund” clause for downloadable content or digital-only products, where legally allowed

 4. Code of Conduct Clause